Annuals/CPPHop/README.md

 # CSGO Bunnyhop Cheat

 **Usage**

-Take the 'main.cpp', and put it in Visual Studio **MAKE SURE TO HAVE CSGO OPEN!!!!"
+Take the 'main.cpp', and put it in Visual Studio **MAKE SURE TO HAVE CSGO OPEN!!!!**"

 Press the 'Build' or 'Run' button.

 Boom!
 It should inject into CSGO and then you can press "C" to bhop!
 Enjoy!